NordicSemiconductor/pc-nrfconnect-ble/doc/docs/troubleshooting.md

 On Windows: If you receive the error **Could not load nrfjprog DLL**, verify that [nRF Command Line Tools](https://www.nordicsemi.com/Products/Development-tools/nrf-command-line-tools/download#infotabs) are installed.

 !!! info "Note"
-      nRF Command Line Tools are officially deprecated and are being replaced by [nRF Util](https://docs.nordicsemi.com/bundle/nrfutil/page/README.html).
-Use nRF Util for all related tasks going forward.
+      The nRF Command Line Tools are in the process of being archived.
+They will remain available for download, but [nRF Util](https://docs.nordicsemi.com/bundle/nrfutil/page/README.html) will gradually replace them.

 ## macOS J-Link Issue